AbstractPlay/front-svelte/README.md

 # Abstract Play Front-End Client (SvelteKit Rewrite)

 This is an in-progress repo.
 This is intended for local testing only!
+To test locally, clone, run `npm i`, and then `npm run dev`.

 ## Goals